Surprise medical bill

 The No Surprises Act bans balance billing in three specific situations:

-3. Air ambulance — out-of-network air ambulance services are subject to the in-network cost-sharing rules.
+3. Air ambulance - out-of-network air ambulance services may be subject to in-network cost-sharing rules.

 If you got a surprise bill anyway